Vizzuality/vizzuality/content/team/adam-mulligan.md

 ---
 name:       Adam Mulligan
 position:   Engineer
-phrase:     Nobody ever figures out what life is all about, and it doesn't matter.
+phrase:     "Nobody ever figures out what life is all about, and it doesn't matter.
 Explore the world.
-Nearly everything is really interesting if you go into it deeply enough.
+Nearly everything is really interesting if you go into it deeply enough."
 twitter:    amulligan
 linkedin:   adam-mulligan
 email:      adam.mulligan@vizzuality.com
-photo:
+photo:      Adam.jpg
 author:     Alicia
 date:       2015-05-08
+order: 		14
 ---

 Adam joined Vizzuality as a developer in 2015.
 With a Bachelors Degree in Computer Science and 2 and a half years of experience building web applications with the UN Environment Programme, he has a great deal of experience to add to the company.